TFillary/Garage-Door-Opener/README.md

 # Garage-Door-Opener
-## Raspberry Pi with a relay HAT to activate a garage door opener (used an existing 'switch' connection on an existing garage door opener)
+## Raspberry Pi with a relay HAT to activate a garage door opener (used an existing 'switch' connection on an existing electric garage door opener)

 Features:
   - Raspberry Pi web page to control the door - only accessible on home network